denisecase/hey-alexa-ccsc-cp/workshop-06.md

 4. Set Location to slot type LocationSlotType
 5. Click Save Model (at the top)

+---

+### Build Tab - Intents - Delete unneeded Intent

+1. Click Intents (the list of all of them)
+2. Find 'HelloWorldIntent'
+3. Click 'Delete' to remove it.
+4. Click 'Delete Intent' button.

+---

 ### Build Model

 1. Click "Build Model" button
 2. Click "Evaluate Model" button and test utterances as you like.

+> Our new skill is configured and builds.
+Now we just need to add the logic that our intents will trigger.
+Let's continue.

 ---